-Naturally your abdomen increases and makes sleeping much more uncomfortable than before.
+Naturally, your abdomen increases in size and makes sleeping much more uncomfortable than before.

 If you are the type of person that likes to sleep on your stomach or your back then you will likely be affected by your new body changes.

 Sleeping in positions other than what you are used to can throw your sleep off track and feel very uncomfortable.

 HOW MANY HOURS OF SLEEP SHOULD A PREGNANT WOMAN GET?

 As your pregnancy progresses you will likely begin to feel much more tired.